 About Brandan

-Rev. Brandan Robertson is a noted author, activist, and public theologian, working at the intersections of spirituality, sexuality, and social renewal.
-He is an ordained minister in the United Church of Christ, serving as the Pastor of a diverse church community in New York City and is the founder and Executive Director of DevOUT, a non-profit challenging far-right religious narratives in both digital and traditional media.
-He’s widely known as the "TikTok Pastor", with a vast digital reach of nearly 350k followers and 10 million views engaging his inclusive theological content across social media.
-His sermons can also be heard weekly on Star.FM in various states across the country.
+Rev. Brandan Robertson is an acclaimed author, activist, and public theologian working at the intersections of spirituality, sexuality, and social renewal.
+An ordained minister in the United Church of Christ, he serves as Pastor of Sunnyside Reformed Church in New York City and as Theologian-in-Residence at Coral Gables Congregational United Church of Christ in Miami, Florida.
+He is also the Founder and Executive Director of DevOUT, a nonprofit organization dedicated to challenging far-right religious narratives and amplifying inclusive spiritual voices across digital and traditional media.
+Widely known as the “TikTok Pastor,” Robertson reaches nearly 400,000 followers and over 10 million viewers worldwide with his accessible, inclusive theological reflections.
+His sermons are also broadcast weekly on Star.FM stations across the United States.

-Annually, Robertson's sought-after perspective takes him to prestigious platforms like The White House, Westminster Abbey, Oxford University, and The Parliament of World Religions.
-He's taught seminars for institutions such as the San Francisco Theological Seminary, The Lakelands Institute, Disciples Seminary Foundation, and The Wisdom Centre (Canada).
-Robertson has also been an honored member of many vital advisory committees for entities like the Democratic National Convention, the U.S. Department of State, and the U.S. Department of Health and Human Services.
-In 2020, he was named a Fellow of the Salzburg Global Seminar and in 2023 was named a Senior Digital Ministry Fellow of Convergence.
+Robertson’s thought leadership and advocacy have brought him to platforms such as The White House, Westminster Abbey, Oxford University, and The Parliament of the World’s Religions.
+He has taught and lectured for institutions including San Francisco Theological Seminary, The Lakelands Institute, Disciples Seminary Foundation, and The Wisdom Centre (Canada).
+His expertise has also been sought by advisory bodies including the Democratic National Convention, the U.S. Department of State, and the U.S. Department of Health and Human Services.
+He was named a Fellow of the Salzburg Global Seminar in 2020 and a Senior Digital Ministry Fellow of Convergence in 2023.

-A stalwart champion for LGBTQ+ rights, the Human Rights Campaign lauded him as a top faith-leader fervently advancing LGBTQ+ equality.
-His tireless efforts encompass collaboration with global political figureheads and activists to eradicate conversion therapy and advocate for the rights of sexual and gender minorities.
-In 2024, the LGBTQ+ Religious Archives Network honored Robertson for his prophetic leadership for queer inclusion in the Christian Church.
-Robertson is also a part of the Red Letter Christians Leaders Network, is a founding member of The Union of Affirming Christians, a Patron of One Body, One Faith (UK), and an advisor for The Center for Progressive Christianity, LOVEBoldly, and The Global Interfaith Commission on LGBTQ+ Lives.
+A committed advocate for LGBTQ+ equality, Robertson has been recognized by the Human Rights Campaign as one of the leading faith voices advancing inclusion and justice.
+He has worked internationally with activists and policymakers to end conversion therapy and promote the rights of sexual and gender minorities.
+In 2024, the LGBTQ+ Religious Archives Network honored him for his prophetic leadership in advancing queer inclusion within the Christian Church.
+Robertson also serves within a number of influential networks, including as a member of the Red Letter Christians Leaders Network, a founding member of The Union of Affirming Christians, a Patron of One Body, One Faith (UK), and an advisor for The Center for Progressive Christianity, LOVEBoldly, and The Global Interfaith Commission on LGBTQ+ Lives.

-In his academic pursuits, Robertson acquired a Bachelor of Arts in Pastoral Ministry and Biblical Studies from Moody Bible Institute, an Master of Theological Study from Iliff School of Theology, and an Master of Arts in Political Science and Public Administration from Eastern Illinois University.
-He's presently pursuing a PhD in Biblical Studies at Drew University.
-He currently resides in New York City.
+Robertson earned a Bachelor of Arts in Pastoral Ministry and Biblical Studies from Moody Bible Institute, a Master of Theological Studies from Iliff School of Theology, and a Master of Arts in Political Science and Public Administration from Eastern Illinois University.
+He is currently pursuing a Ph.D. in Biblical Studies at Drew University.
+He resides in New York City.

 Latest Media Clips